Carcasona0417/POINKY_PROJECT/BACKEND/Notes.md

 - done displaying farm and pigs
 - done function for adding weight pigs and farm

+ - Done fixing the weight records and expenses records

 # CHANGES
 - I change the API instead of /login-register I change it into /login for login and /register for register because it's the url of each pages